tofugu/wanikani-policies/policies/terms-of-service.md

 #### 2. Contests, Sweepstakes and Promotions

-Any contests, sweepstakes or other promotions (collectively, "Promotions") made available through the Service may be governed by rules that are separate from these Terms.
+Any contests, sweepstakes or other promotions (collectively, “Promotions”) made available through the Service may be governed by rules that are separate from these Terms.
 If you participate in any Promotions, please review the applicable rules as well as our Privacy Policy.
 If the rules for a Promotion conflict with these Terms, the Promotion rules will apply.

 #### 3. Non-Assignability